Mental Health Evaluation, Assessment and Counseling Services

 Additional Information: Our caring and trained clinicians provide thorough assessments, individual therapy, parent support, family therapy, skill building groups, and case management services.
 Our Child & Family services are designed to help youth and their families recognize and build upon their strengths to achieve emotional and behavioral stability.
 Psychiatric evaluations and medication management are available.
 CPC’s Child and Family team works to coordinate our services with other systems families may be involved with, including schools, child welfare, foster care, court and probation, chemical dependency providers, and others.

-Email: use contact link on their website
+Email: Contact form on website

-Cost: call and ask about sliding scale fee and/or free services
+Cost: Call and ask about sliding scale fee and/or free services

 Additional Information: Mental health counseling for adults and children including those who speak only Spanish.
 To set up sessions, call and ask for intake.
 At Consejo we strive to ensure our clients are in full control of every aspect of their lives.
 Our Outpatient Mental Health Program assists adult, adolescent, children, and families to identify concerns and problem areas in their lives that need change.
 Our mission is to provide a continuum of behavioral health, substance abuse and domestic violence services including prevention, treatment and housing to individuals and families across Washington utilizing an interdependent treatment model so clients experience acceptance, emotional security and developmental growth while learning new skills to improve the quality of their lives.
 Consejo’s service delivery empowers clients to participate in their communities at their highest level of functioning.